What is Personal Information?

 SOME JURISDICTIONS DO NOT ALLOW FOR THE LIMITATION OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.

 Feel free to email MHCC at firstname.lastname@example.org.
 However, the Internet is not a fully secure medium and any communication may be lost, intercepted or altered.
 MHCC is not liable for any damages related to communications to or from this Web site.
 You agree with respect to any information provided by you to us through this Web site or via e-mail that:

 - MHCC has no obligation concerning such information;

 - the information is non-confidential;

 - MHCC may use, disclose, distribute or copy the information and may use any ideas, concepts or know-how contained in the information for any purpose; and

 - the information is truthful and disclosure of the information does not violate the legal rights of others.

-This Web site is controlled, operated and administered by MHCC from within the Province of Alberta, Canada.
+This Web site is controlled, operated and administered by MHCC from within the Province of Ontario, Canada.
 This Web site can be accessed from all provinces and territories of Canada, as well as from other countries around the world.
-As each of these jurisdictions has laws that may differ from those of the Province of Alberta, by accessing this Web site, you acknowledge and agree that all matters relating to access to or use of this Web site shall be governed by the laws of the Province of Alberta and the federal laws of Canada applicable therein (without reference to conflicts of laws principles).
+As each of these jurisdictions has laws that may differ from those of the Province of Ontario, by accessing this Web site, you acknowledge and agree that all matters relating to access to or use of this Web site shall be governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein (without reference to conflicts of laws principles).

-You also agree that any claims or disputes whatsoever arising hereunder shall be submitted to the exclusive jurisdiction and venue of the courts of the Province of Alberta and acknowledge that you do so voluntarily.
+You also agree that any claims or disputes whatsoever arising hereunder shall be submitted to the exclusive jurisdiction and venue of the courts of the Province of Ontario and acknowledge that you do so voluntarily.